-The most serious types of injury to a child in the birth process result from the deprivation of oxygen, and is often the result of medical negligence and misdiagnosis.
+The most severe types of birth injuries to children in the birth process result from oxygen deprivation and are often the result of medical negligence and misdiagnosis.

-A partial reduction in normal oxygenated blood to the brain can lead to what is known as Hypoxic Ischemic Encephalopathy while Anoxic Encephalopathy can occur as a result of a total obstruction of blood flow.
+A partial reduction in normal oxygenated blood to the brain can lead to what is known as hypoxic ischemic encephalopathy (HIE), while anoxic encephalopathy can occur as a result of total obstruction of blood flow.

-The longer oxygenated blood is restricted from the brain the more severe the injury.
+The longer oxygenated blood is restricted from the brain, the more severe the brain injury.

 Causes during labor and delivery can include umbilical cord occlusion, rupture of the placenta or uterus, abnormal fetal position, or very low blood pressure in the mother.
 Causes after delivery can include serious infections, trauma to the brain or skull, or very low blood pressure in the baby.

-You may still be able to investigate a potential claim even if the injury occurred some time ago, but your time may be running out.
+You may still be able to investigate a potential medical malpractice claim even if the injury occurred some time ago, but your time may be running out.